brootware/CTF-tools/README.md

 picoCTF{fsociety}
 ```

+## TODO
-TODO: merge base to string conversions to handle multipl of them in one script.
+-[] merge base to string conversions to handle multipl of them in one script.

 Contributions are welcome.